How to Create a Successful Easter Marketing Campaign

-Is your Easter marketing campaign ready for 2020?
+Is your Easter marketing campaign ready for this year?
 Easter’s coming a little later than usual this year but that gives your brand a little more time to get ready for the holiday.
 We’ve found some tried-and-true strategies that will give your marketing strategy an extra boost.

 Easter is traditionally a retail holiday but as trends shift, there is a growing market for online shopping.
 It’s continuing to grow year-over-year as more people purchase items via mobile phones and tablets.